This site contains product affiliate links. We may receive a small commission if you make a purchase after clicking on one of these links.

 From this article, you should now be equipped with a range of tools, techniques, and tactics to improve your self-management skills.
 Applying the teachings of P. F. Druker, outlined so accessibly in his book Managing Oneself, can enable you to enhance your personal and professional performance.

-In addition to increasing confidence and self-efficacy, managing yourself more effectively can improve the quality of your life.
+In addition to increasing confidence, self-efficacy and productivity, managing yourself more effectively can improve the quality of your life.
 How much better do you feel when you wake up early and get a head start on the day?
-How much happier do you feel when you are working toward defined goals?
+How much happier and less stressed do you feel when you are working toward defined goals?

 Well, then, it’s time to get started!